ferpar/redux-todos-exer/readme.md

 - @babel/plugin-proposal-class-properties => to avoid having to call the constructor and super when declaring a state object.

-- html-webpack-plugin => to generate the production index.html from a template at aour src
+- html-webpack-plugin => to generate the production index.html from a template at our src

 It may be improved by: